Vinfall/UserScripts/README.md

 > as dates are hardcoded and VNDB does not have birth year data,
 > which makes it technically impossible to be accurate.

+### VNDB Extlink Fix

+Adjust broken external links to the latest URL scheme.

+> [!NOTE]
+> You don't have to install this as the respective sites (JAST & Getchu) would redirect the URLs automatically.
+This is for people who wish to avoid such redirection in the first place.

 ### VNDB List Export

 Before exporting, you can customize the table in User VN List: